Overview

 );

 The GetDrillandFillTwinLayerXXX() functions return information about each layer in a stackup.
+Other functions return the same informaton, but these ones may be easier to use in loops.

 The GetDrillAndFillTwinLayerStart function returns the distance to the start of each layer from the top of the hole.